Taking steps to battle a children’s mental health crisis

 According to the CDC, last year emergency room visits for mental health emergencies increased 31% among teenagers and 24% for kids 5-11.

-Dr.Kirk Reichard, President of the Delaware Chapter of the American Academy of Pediatrics, says hospitals here are seeing a similar uptick.
+Dr.Kirk Reichard, President of the Delaware Chapter of the American Academy of Pediatrics and a surgeon at Nemours Children's Health, says hospitals here are seeing a similar uptick.

 "And more alarming we’re beginning to see kids in that age group who actually come with, you know, credible plans for suicide and that is just devastating.
 That’s not something we used to see,” he said.